technomancy/Garrett/README.md

 # Garrett

-Garrett is a playground for Mirah exploration on Android.
+Garrett is an example application for Mirah development on Android.

 Garrett is named after Garrett P. Serviss, the hero of Edison's Conquest of Mars, a ridiculous late 19th-century space opera novel by